MrFMach/M2M-Arduino-ESP32-NodeRED/README.md

 It is developed in the United Kingdom by the Raspberry Pi Foundation.
 In this application, Raspberry Pi 4 Model B with Raspbian operating system (based on Debian) was used.
 Learn more at https://www.raspberrypi.org/help/

-## We'll see next, the configuration of Mosquitto Broker, Python Application and Node-RED, all in Raspberry Pi.
+On the Raspberry Pi, will be running the Mosquitto MQTT broker, Node-RED and the Python application.
+Follow the next instructions.

-### Mosquitto Broker
+### Mosquitto Broker Installation

-#### Mosquitto Installation
-See in this repository how to install Mosquitto on Raspberry Pi: https://github.com/MrFMach/Mosquitto-Broker-RaspberryPi
+See how to install Mosquitto on repository: https://github.com/MrFMach/Mosquitto-Broker-RaspberryPi

-#### Node-RED Installation
+### Node-RED Installation
-See in this repository how to install Mosquitto on Raspberry Pi: https://github.com/MrFMach/Mosquitto-Broker-RaspberryPi
+See how to install Mosquitto on page: https://nodered.org/docs/getting-started/raspberrypi

-***

 ### Python Application